Yoav666s/dnd-wiki/collections/_monsters/basic-rules/will-o-wisp.md

 actions: |
   **Shock.** Melee Spell Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 9 (2d8) lightning damage.

   **Invisibility.** The will-o'-wisp and its light magically become invisible until it attacks or uses its Consume Life, or until its concentration ends (as if concentrating on a spell).
+reactions: ""
 excerpt: "Tiny Undead, Chaotic Evil"
 source: "Basic Rules"
 ---